-- In a large fry pan, lightly sauté mushroom in a little butter or oil.
+- In a large frypan, lightly sauté mushroom in a little olive oil.
 Remove from heat.

-- Add a little extra butter to the pan and sauté onion until soft.
+- Add a little extra oil to the pan and sauté onion until soft.
 Add cabbage and sauté for a further 5 minutes.

 - Add the grated vegetables, garlic and thyme and continue to cook until vegetables are softened and cooked – another couple of minutes.

-- In a large bowl beat the eggs the eggs, cottage cheese, sour cream and mustard.
-Add the cabbage mixture, cannellini beans and rice.
+- Meanwhile, in a large bowl beat the eggs, cottage cheese, sour cream and mustard.
+Add the cabbage mixture, cannellini beans and cooked rice.

-- Pour into casserole dish, top with grated cheese and bake for 30 minutes or until golden and bubbly.
+- Pour into a greased casserole dish, top with grated cheese and bake for 20- 30 minutes or until golden and bubbly.